Fernando Pagés Ruiz

 Fernando Pages Ruiz is an Argentinian–American author, businessman, and construction consultant.
 He is the founder and owner of Building Affordable and a project manager at No Nonsense Housing.
-Ruiz is also the former president of Brighton Construction Company and a consultant to the Polymeric Exterior Products Association.
+Ruiz is the former president of Brighton Construction Company and a consultant to the Polymeric Exterior Products Association.

-Early life and education
+Early life

 Ruiz was born on April 29, 1956, in Buenos Aires, Argentina.
 In 1970, he moved to the United States, where he continued his education.
 He studied fine arts at Queens College before attending the California Institute of the Arts, where he earned a Bachelor of Fine Arts degree in 1984.

 Career

 Ruiz began working in the construction industry while studying at the California Institute of Arts.
 After obtaining U.S. citizenship in 1984, he became a managing partner at Prisma Construction and Development, focusing on property development in Santa Clarita, Val Verde, and North Hollywood, California.

-In 1992, Ruiz relocated to Lincoln, Nebraska, where he established Brighton Construction Company, specializing in low-cost housing projects.
+In 1992, Ruiz relocated to Lincoln, Nebraska, where he established Brighton Construction Company, specializing in affordable housing projects.
 Under his leadership, the company developed Liberty Village, a multicultural neighborhood.
 In 2006, the U.S. Department of Housing and Urban Development selected Brighton Construction to build the PATH Concept Home.
 In 2007, Liberty Village received the Innovation in Workforce Housing Award from the National Association of Home Builders (NAHB).

-Ruiz has held various consulting and leadership roles throughout his career.
+Ruiz held various consulting and leadership roles throughout his career.
 He served as a consultant at the Vinyl Siding Institute starting in 2006 and worked as a commercial property inspector for SAS from 2009 to 2011.
 From 2011 to 2013, he was a board member and treasurer at Colorado CNU.
 In 2013, he moved to Ecuador to oversee a U.S.-Ecuadorian joint venture.
-He worked as the director of sales for Latin America at VehSmart-VISTASPAC and later served as company president, facilitating telecommunications contracts with the Ecuadorian government.
-During this period, he also developed two oceanfront neighborhoods in Santa Elena, Ecuador.
+He worked as director of sales for Latin America at VehSmart-VISTASPAC and later served as company president, facilitating telecommunications contracts with the Ecuadorian government.
+During this period, he developed two oceanfront neighborhoods in Santa Elena, Ecuador.
 In 2018, Ruiz returned to the United States, working in home construction and real estate sales in Vail Valley, Colorado, and Omaha, Nebraska.
 In 2019, he joined No Nonsense Housing as a project manager while managing development projects in Ecuador through a partnership with GeoBienes in Guayaquil.